ab7/alexbakerio/src/posts/testing-internet-explorer-on-a-mac.md

 1. Start the new virtual machine.
 1. Click the folder icon to the right of the drop down and select your Windows 7 ISO.
 1. Follow the instructions for installing Windows 7.
 1. Once installed you will need to run the Guest Additions software included with VirtualBox.
 In the VirtualBox application menu select 'Devices/Insert Guest Additions CD Image...'.
-If it does not autorun, run the 64-bit installer from the mounted CD image.
+If it does not auto-run, run the 64-bit installer from the mounted CD image.
 Guest Editions includes drivers to make Windows a bit more compatible with your Mac.
 1. Update Windows and set up to your liking.

 ## Routing your host machines localhost to the virtual machine